nitinkc/nitinkc.github.io/_posts/systems_design/2024-06-14-ScanToPay.md

 Consumer opens up digital wallet app and scans the code

-Total amout is displayed adn consumer clicks the pay button Wallet app notifies the PSP that the QR code has been paid
+Total amount is displayed adn consumer clicks the pay button Wallet app notifies the PSP that the QR code has been paid

 the PSP notifies the merchant that the consumer has paid the given QR Code